 "The first three months went nice.
-Then the first winter I sat here by myself almost a month and a half and never moved a stick of through his yards, at Maidstone and Essex, to companies in the United States.
+Then the first winter I sat here by myself almost a month and a half and never moved a stick of lumber."

-lumber."

 "In that first year I was undecided which way to go.
 I was watching the market.
 It took two months, then she just flipped right around."